 per revolution.
 Thus lending some credibility to the "fidget" criticism.
 But

 then, those players do not achieve wow and flutter numbers of 0.01% !
 They are

 usually 0.2%].
-Some magazines have talked about direct drive tables
+Some magazines have talked about early direct drive

 So when the '1200 needs to make a correction it

 is made gradually and in harmony with the flywheel effect of the 5 lb damped